Crowy92/BackEnd-Project-TC/README.md

 #### Responds with

-- an array of topic objects, each of which should have the following properties:
+- an array of topic objects, each of which has the following properties:
   - `slug`
   - `description`